 }

-Now you are almost done setting up Karpenter on EKS, you just have to configure and deploy Provisioner and AWSNodeTemplate
+Now you are almost done setting up Karpenter on EKS, you just have to configure and deploy NodePools and NodeClasses

-Provisioner?, The provisioner is the confiiguration you can use to declare the type of nodes you want karpenter to create and the type of pods that can run on those nodes, the time it should take those nodes to be terminated when empty and more, you can read more about provisioner
+NodePools?, this is the configuration you can use in declaring the type of nodes you want karpenter to create and the type of pods that can run on those nodes, the time it should take those nodes to be terminated when empty and more, you can read more about nodepools

-With the below provisioner, we are simply telling karpenter to spin up an ON DEMAND node in either m5 EC2 Instances or t3 EC2 Instances but also not in the sizes of nano
+With the below nodepools, we are simply telling Karpenter to spin up an ON DEMAND node in either m5 EC2 Instances or t3 EC2 Instances but also not in the sizes of nano

 , micro